Imran4424/Machine-Learning/README.md

 For classification, we have quality of outputs.
 This is the Defining feature of classification algorithm.

 A classification problem can have multiple classes as outputs depending upon the input dimention.

+A use of classification algorithm is **Pattern Recognition**

+#### Pattern Recognition problems are

+- Optical Character Recognition
+- Face recognition
+- Medical Diagonosis
+- Speech Recognition
+- Hand